One of the few places in the Amazon that remains free from oil, mining, and roads. Protected by the Intelligent Guardians of Mother Earth.

 Day 6

 After breakfast, we will visit the main square in Sarayaku, known as the Midday palace, in allusion to the prophecy that says that the Sarakaku people will resist till the end of times.
 We will visit their main buildings and the Tayak Wasi, Ancestral wisdom center and School.
 Lunch at the community.
 After lunch we depart.
 Arrival at Puyo at sunset.
 We will stay in a beautiful logde closer to the city of Puyo.
-In the night we will have a Conversation to assimilate the experiences.
+In the night, conversation to assimilate the experiences.
 B/L/D

 Day 7

 In the morning, we'll have breakfast in the lodge and a short walk in the area.
 End of the trip around 10am.
+Local members go back to their hometowns.
+Those who come from overseas will be driven to Quito to spend the night there.
 B

 Itinerary is subject to changes due it weather or circumstances out of our control.
 Please be flexible, as we will do everything to make the best of every moment.